InteractiveAdvertisingBureau/openrtb/extensions/2.x_official_extensions/gpc.md

 ## Objective

-The purpose of this field is to support propagating the Global Privacy Control signal that originates in the HTTP headers from a web client, in order for all participants to have access to the same information on the privacy state of a user in regard to applicable regulations.
+The purpose of this field is to support propagating the Global Privacy Control (GPC) signal that originates in the HTTP headers from a web client, in order for all participants to have access to the same information on the privacy state of a user in regard to applicable regulations.

 ## Request Changes